-The Professional Development programme has been developed to equip your son/daughter for Sixth Form life such as learning new study sills as well as covering a number of themes that will ensure personal development.
-The focus then moves to preparing students for life after Sixth Form and we provide extensive and individual support whether your son/daughter chooses further education or to seek employment.
+The Professional Development programme has been developed to equip your child for Sixth Form life such as learning new study sills as well as covering a number of topics that will ensure personal development.
+The focus then moves to preparing students for life after Sixth Form and we provide extensive and individual support whether your child chooses further education or to seek employment.
 The programme consists of: